Skip to Content

 2. Create a branch by clicking on the branch button when in the GitHub code view – you can type in a new branch name, preferably the name of the team member it is for.
 Then do a pull from GitHub to your local repo, and the branch will be available locally.

 3. You must use the “git checkout branchname” on your repository to switch to the branch you have created.
 This command auto-magically changes all of your workspace files to match what is on the branch.
 Initially, they will be the same as the main branch.
-You can do “git checkout main” to switch back to the main branch, but it is important to know what branch you are currently on – the command “git branch –all” will list the branches and star which one you are on.
+You can do “git checkout main” to switch back to the main branch, but it is important to know what branch you are currently on – the command “git branch –all” will list the branches and put a ‘*’ on the one you are on.
 (Note: you must do a git pull on each branch to pull remote changes into your local repository and workspace; this means doing a checkout to switch to that branch and then doing a pull; then you can checkout your development branch again).

 4. Once you have switched to your development branch, work on your files.
 You can commit and push as often as you like, these will all affect only your branch and so will not affect your teammates, who are working on other branches.
 As you work, if your teammates have pushed any of their work to the main branch, you should merge their work with yours (see the next section below).

-5. Once you are done, or even close to done, on the work you want to do in your branch, merge any last changes to main into your branch, re-test your code, and then go to GitHub and issue a Pull Request.
+5. Once you are done, or even close to done, on the work you want to do in your branch, merge any last changes that have been made on main into your branch, re-test your code, and then go to GitHub and issue a Pull Request.
 To do this, make sure you are on your development branch in the GitHub code view, then click the big green “Compare and Pull Request” button.
 Near the top it should say base:main <-- compare:<branchname> and then hopefully “Able to merge”.
 Write a description of what you are merging, and hit the “Create Pull Request” button at the bottom.

 6. Assuming there are no conflicts, you will get a green “Merge pull request” button.
 Use this, and leave its drop-down selection set as “Create merge commit”.
 Do not select the squashing or rebasing options.